Developing a leadership culture in your high growth technology business

 The internet is awash with articles about the importance of developing a positive company culture.
-What’s less commonly discussed is the importance of developing a positive leadership culture.
-In this post I explore what leadership culture is and how you can develop it in your business by: having focused executive leadership team conversations, engaging the whole business in leadership conversations, owning leadership culture from the top, and investing in leadership development.
+Less less commonly discussed is the importance of developing a positive leadership culture.
+But what is leadership culture, how does it link to your organizational culture, and how can you nurture it to support the rapid growth of your people and business?

 Leadership culture - source Unsplash.com